AshCatchEmAll/NightWatch/README.md

 - 🚧 Think of few more features

 ## Abiding by the theme
-<div align="center"><h3>Since the theme of this hackathon required us to base the name of the product on a book, I choose <b>NightWatch: A Practical Guide to Viewing the Universe.</b>NightWatch has been acclaimed as the best general interest introduction to astronomy.  </h3></div>
+<h3>Since the theme of this hackathon required us to base the name of the product on a book, I choose <b>NightWatch: A Practical Guide to Viewing the Universe.</b>NightWatch has been acclaimed as the best general interest introduction to astronomy.  </h3>
 ## Display Shots